keboola/keboola_streamlit/README.md

 keboola.logout_button(sidebar=True, use_container_width=True)
 ```

+💡 _You can find more about authorization settings in Keboola [here](https://help.keboola.com/components/data-apps/#authorization)._

 ### Reading Data from Keboola Storage

 Read data from a Keboola Storage table and return it as a Pandas DataFrame: